jdevfullstack-projects/PureBasic-Randomizer/README.md

 # learnersRandomCall
+random call for learners

-random call written in PureBasic
+the program is written in PureBasic